 Artwork by Sarah Beitler

-Devised by Heather Irwin, Anya Martin, and Monica Stephenson
+Created by Liza Barley, Heather Irwin, Anya Martin, Monica Stephenson

 with Tina Marie Cerny, Cathleen Crocker-Perry, Heather Graff, and Stephanie Mayer-Staley

 TICKETS ON SALE NOW!
 Click here to purchase.

 Hiawatha Project is currently developing a new work entitled “My Traveling Song,” an interactive original play that whimsically uplifts memory and music along with sensory elements from nature.
 The show is especially created to be experienced in pairs or small groups by children ages 1-5 and a grown up that loves them.